-In November 1992, the Financial Accounting Standards Board issued $\,$ which changes the prevalent method of accounting for benefits provided after employment but before retirement.
-The Company is required to adopt SFAS No. 112 no later than the first quarter of $% \left(1\right) =\left(1\right) \left(1\right) +\left(1\right) \left(1\right) \left(1\right) +\left(1\right) \left(1\right)$ fiscal 1995.
-Management is currently evaluating the provisions of has not been determined.
+In November 1992, the Financial Accounting Standards Board issued SFAS No. 112, "Employers' Accounting for Postemployment Benefits", which changes the prevalent method of accounting for benefits provided after employment but before retirement.
+The Company is required to adopt SFAS No. 112 no later than the first quarter of fiscal 1995.
+Management is currently evaluating the provisions of SFAS No. 112 and, at this time, the effect of adopting SFAS No. 112 has not been determined.